 Training Fee: $560.00

-The course is available only to licensed healthcare professionals with some training in hypnosis.
-Integrative Medicine:
+The course is available only to licensed healthcare practitioners Integrative Medicine:

 Clinical Training in Mind-Body Medicine